czg-sci-42ver/csapp3e/asm/README.md

     - recommend this [blog](http://gavinchou.github.io/summary/c++/memory-ordering/) which says all and more like `compare_exchange_strong` about Memory Order.
     - in `c++` always avoid [std::memory_order_consume](https://stackoverflow.com/questions/19609964/how-do-acquire-and-consume-memory-orders-differ-and-when-is-consume-prefe#comment29108991_19609964) because ['// may or may not fire: data does not carry dependency from ptr'](https://en.cppreference.com/w/cpp/atomic/memory_order#Release-Consume_ordering)
       - why have `memory_order_consume`, at least [cheaper](https://stackoverflow.com/questions/55741148/memory-order-consume-usage-in-c11)
-      - diff in [code](https://preshing.com/20140709/the-purpose-of-memory_order_consume-in-cpp11/) (this link from [this where also says why not use consume sometimes](https://stackoverflow.com/questions/65336409/what-does-memory-order-consume-really-do)) , consume use pointer and acquire use something like *global* variable.
+      - diff in [code](https://preshing.com/20140709/the-purpose-of-memory_order_consume-in-cpp11/) (this link from [this where also says why not use consume sometimes](https://stackoverflow.com/questions/65336409/what-does-memory-order-consume-really-do)) , consume use pointer to synchronize and acquire use something like *global* variable.
+        - acquire and release [definition p3 'Synchronization accesses can further be partitioned '][isca90_GLL_90]
     - intel reference p3284 only ensure one processor order, not ensure multi, see figure 9-1
   - memory barrier
     - [no needed](https://stackoverflow.com/questions/12183311/difference-in-mfence-and-asm-volatile-memory) in [strong](https://stackoverflow.com/questions/12183311/difference-in-mfence-and-asm-volatile-memory#comment88616281_12204320) memory model.
 But ['storeload'][Weak_vs_Strong_Memory_Models] still exists.~~So we need~~ This can be solved with store release and load acquire.